What I learned from the book Designing Data-Intensive Applications

 Chapter 9 (on consistency and consensus) is especially overloaded, representing the book's most significant weakness, as it attempts to cover an entire semester of distributed systems content in a single chapter.

 The book is ambitiously broad, covering everything from low-level storage engines to high-level distributed algorithms.
-Sometimes I wondered if the author wants to write about distributed systems or database engines, as those are systems on entirely different levels of abstraction.
+Sometimes I wondered whether the author wanted to write about distributed systems or database engines, since those are systems at entirely different levels of abstraction.

 Also, some topics don’t delve too deeply.
 Each chapter could probably be a book in its own right (indeed, there are entire books on consensus algorithms or specific databases).
 For example, the section on distributed transactions introduces 2PC but doesn’t delve into newer approaches, such as SAGAs or specific cloud implementations.

-I sometimes expected more details on some challenging issues (like exactly-once stream processing mechanisms or deeper performance case studies) or events to point to simple implementations.
+I sometimes expected more details on challenging issues (such as exactly-once stream processing mechanisms or deeper performance case studies) or on events that point to simple implementations.
 The flip side is that the book stays focused and doesn’t get bogged down; however, readers expecting a deep dive into any single area might need to supplement with other resources.

 This wasn’t a big issue for me, but I’ll note that DDIA is long (500+ pages) and dense with information.
 It’s not light bedtime reading for sure.
 The writing is clear, but it’s a lot to absorb - I had to read it in chunks and found myself re-reading some sections to understand it correctly (and take notes).